amillard/tax_myPHAGE/.github/ISSUE_TEMPLATE/bug_report.md

 ***MacSyFinder Version:***

-    copy/paste here the output of tax_myPHAGE --version
+    copy/paste here the output of taxmyphage --version

 **Additional context**
 Add any other context about the problem here.